-In simplest terms, it’s a speaker cube that adds style to just about any room.
+In simplest terms, it’s an AirPlay-ready speaker cube that adds style to just about any room.
 And yes, these are our words, not Naim’s.
 The fabric grille on its sides is curved and a glass-like acrylic block at its bottom makes the Qb look like it’s floating.
 (Sort of.)

 It also has a striking control wheel up top, and lit touch buttons that control playback away from your phone.

 The Naim Muso Qb sound is lively, with great bass for its size, and good soundstage separation for a wireless speaker.
 It uses tilted drivers to make dispersal as wide and stereo-like as possible.
 This isn’t just an AirPlay speaker, either: It has Bluetooth, multi-room using the Naim app, a USB port for direct playback and a digital connector that lets you plug in your TV or AV receiver.

 Performance, portability and versatility?
 It doesn't get much better than this.